-Triveni is a confluence of creative ability, aesthetic sense and material & artistic skills.
+Triveni is a confluence of creative ability, aesthetic sense and artistic skills.
 This Creative Arts program will include Visual Art, Music, Drama and Dance.
 Discrete skills in each of these areas will be taught along with integration within the wider curriculum to merge with ICT, literacy, mathematics & the sciences.

 We believe that Creative Arts enrich the curriculum and can have a positive impact on children’s growth.
 Attributes such as behaviour, attitudes, motivation, imagination, confidence, attention span, co-operation, collaboration and thinking skills develop more efficiently.